 Many more people are starting to look to the life of Carlo Acutis for inspiration and help.
 That’s one of the reasons he’s on the fast track to receive the highest accomplishment he could have imagined — sainthood in the Catholic Church, an honor that requires certified miracles to have taken place.

 And a miracle is just what has happened.
-Just recently, the Vatican approved a miracle attributed to Carlo — they found that his prayers led to the miraculous healing of a gravely ill Brazilian boy.
-Now, all Carlo needs is the approval of the pope to be declared “Blessed,” the last step before being declared a saint.
+The Vatican has approved a miracle attributed to Carlo — finding that his prayers led to the unexplained healing of a gravely ill Brazilian boy.
+Carlo was declared “Blessed” by Pope Francis on Oct.
+10, 2020, which is the last step before being named a saint.

-If Carlo were still alive, he would be 28 years old today.
+If Carlo were still alive, he would be in his 20s today.
 Yet still he has accomplished more than almost anyone — even the teenage savant or the musical prodigy — by following a simple motto.
 Shortly before he died, Carlo said, “I’m happy to die because I’ve lived my life without wasting even a minute of it doing things that wouldn’t have pleased God.”